BAmercury/AS5311/README.md

-AS5311 Arduino Library - NSFW
+AS5311 SSI Interface Arduino Library - NSFW
 =============================

 Library for accessing data and error codes from Austrian Microsystems AS5311 12 bit linear position encoder